rogerioagjr/rogerioagjr.github.io/_pages/about.md

 Personal Interests
 ======
 I really love soccer, both playing and watching!
-When I am in Brazil, I like to attent the matches of the best team of the Northeast: [Fortaleza](https://twitter.com/FortalezaEC?s=20).
+When I am in Brazil, I like to attend the matches of the best team of the Northeast: [Fortaleza](https://twitter.com/FortalezaEC?s=20).
 I also love the Brazilian national team, *the Seleção*, and I went to the World Cup in 2014, in Brazil, and in 2018, in Russia!
-At MIT, we have a Brazilian team called Ousadia that plays the Intramurals.
+At MIT, we have a Brazilian team called *Ousadia* that plays the Intramurals.
 But I don't score much though, I'm a goalie.

 I enjoy surfing, I also play the guitar, and I really